Royal lives clause: Form

-The option must be exercised before the end of the period ending 21 years after the death of the last survivor of all the lineal descendants of his Majesty King Charles III who have been born before the date of this agreement.
+The option must be exercised before the end of the period ending 21 years after the death of the last survivor of all the lineal descendants of His Majesty King Charles III who have been born before the date of this agreement.

 Rationale

 The clause became part of contractual drafting in response to common law rule developed by the courts known as the rule against perpetuities.
 (Note: The rule originated in the Duke of Norfolk's Case (1682) 3 Ch Cas 1, 22 ER 931.
 Henry, Earl of Arundel (later the Duke of Norfolk) had tried to create a shifting executory limitation so that some of his property would pass to his eldest son (who was mentally deficient) and then to his second son, and other property would pass to his second son, but then to his fourth son.
 The estate plan also included provisions for shifting the property many generations later, if certain conditions should occur.
 When his second son, Henry, succeeded to his older brother's property, he did not want to pass the other property to his younger brother, Charles.
 Charles sued to enforce his interest, and the House of Lords held that such a shifting condition could not exist indefinitely.
 The judges believed that tying up property too long beyond the lives of people living at the time was wrong, although the exact period was not determined until another case, Cadell v.
 Palmer (1833) 1 Cl. & Fin.
 372, 6 ER 936, a full 150 years later.)
 That rule provided that any future disposition of property must vest within "a life in being plus 21 years".
 The rule generally affects two types of transactions: trusts and options to acquire property.
 Generally speaking, such transfers must vest before the end of the maximum period, or the grant will be void.
-Under the old common law, a transaction would be void even if the property might possibly vest after the end of the maximum period, but now most jurisdictions have, by statute, adopted "wait and see" laws.
+Under the old common law, a transaction would be void even if the property might possibly vest after the end of the maximum period, though now most jurisdictions have, by statute, adopted "wait and see" laws.